uunibic/Selphish/README.md

 ## Permissions:

-To use SELPHISH, a person have to give **"chmod +x"** permissions to all of the six files.
+To utilize the script, one must grant executable permissions to all six files.

 1) selphish.sh
 2) scan.sh